genouest/GenouestBlastBundle/Resources/doc/index.rst

 The blast command line is generated using a twig template.
 To customize it, you only need to override the 'GenouestBlastBundle:Blast:command.txt.twig' template.
+Be careful not to add unwanted line breaks that would break the bash script.

 Customizing the form
 ~~~~~~~~~~~~~~~~~~~~